How to Deposit

 Betterment does not offer check or wire transfers for withdrawals, but we do offer wire transfers for deposits into taxable goals.
-Click here and choose the “wire transfer” option.
+Choose the “wire transfer” option in your account.

 The primary method of moving money to and from Betterment is electronic transfers with your checking account using the ACH network.
 Transferring money electronically is fast, cost-effective, and safe.
 Checks and wires are cumbersome for you and expensive to process.